Tomola-n/blockchain-developer-bootcamp-final-project/README.md

 ```
 7. Access the following page: http://localhost:3000/

-### Running my smart contract unit tests and which port a local testnet should be running on
+### Running smart contract unit tests and which port a local testnet should be running on
 - Connect the geth console to Ganache GUI via RPC.
     1. Configure the following settings in the "SERVER" of the Ganache configuration screen:
         - Set "HOSTNAME" to `127.0.0.1`,